Healthy Retail & Dining Initiatives

 Volunteer-oriented corner store example: In New Haven, CT, three corner stores are working with volunteers from the Community Alliance for Research and Engagement at Yale University and the New Haven Health Department on a New Haven Healthy Corner Store Initiative.
 This volunteer-oriented initiative is using free labor to help rearrange store shelves to feature healthier items and tag healthier items with initiative green stickers.

-Philadelphia as reported how changes to the WIC food package have improved food offerings in small corner stores.
+- Philadelphia has reported how changes to the WIC food package have improved food offerings in small corner stores.

 Healthy Stores Project in Indian country